synchroazel/img-search/README.md

 The following project had been proposed as a competition, for a Machine Learning introductory course at University of Trento (MSc in Data Science).

+**NB:** datasets are not included in this repo, but can be downloaded at the [links](##Links) section of this file.
+Trained models savedata and extracted features are also not included, for size matters.

 ## Objective

 The main objective of the project is to create an image search engine where a query image is fed to a model that will